dieghernan/dieghernan.github.io/collections/_projects/TextWatchClima.md

 **Project discontinued** due to the shutdown of Pebble.
 {: .alert .alert-danger .p-3 .mx-2 .mb-3 .lead}

-**TextWatch Clima** upgrades the classic TextWatch watchface by adding a bunch of new capabilities.
+**TextWatch Clima** upgrades the classic TextWatch watch face by adding a set of new capabilities.

 ![banner](https://raw.githubusercontent.com/dieghernan/TextWatchClima/master/store/BannerRound.png)